 Possible treatment methods?

 Treatment for foot drop depends on the cause.
-If the cause is successfully treated, foot drop might improve or even disappear.
-If the cause can’t be treated, foot drop can be permanent.
+If the cause is successfully treated, the condition might improve or even disappear.
+If the cause can’t be treated, it can be permanent.

 Treatment for foot drop might include:

 - Braces or splints.
 A brace on your ankle and foot or splint that fits into your shoe can help hold your foot in a normal position.